-“Kjeragfossen” was pretty much the main waterfall that I associate with the epic hike to the rock wedged between two vertical cliffs known as Kjeragbolten or often just Kjerag.
+“Kjeragfossen” was pretty much the main waterfall that I associate with the epic hike to Kjeragbolden (or Kjerag), the rock wedged between two vertical cliffs.

 Of the numerous waterfalls that we encountered through Norway, perhaps none can boast such a beautiful position as I managed to see it framed with the gorgeous Lysefjord.